Classification: tyrosine kinase inhibitor

 - Kidney Problems: This medication can affect your kidney function.
 Your healthcare team will monitor your kidney function throughout your treatment with busutinib.
 If you experience changes in the frequency or amount of urination, contact your care team.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment and for 30 days after your receive the final dose of this medication.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-You should consult with your healthcare team before breastfeeding while receiving this medication.
+You should not breastfeed while taking this medication or for one month after your last dose.